 Entrepreneurs: Joe Hadzicki and Tyler Hadzicki

 Leaux Racing Trikes is a line of recumbent tricycles modified for speed and maneuverability for adults.
-The three-wheeler for adults can drift and spin 360 degrees.
-Tyler was able to create his first Leaux Racing Trikes prototype for a sixth-grade science project.
+The three-wheeler for adults can spin 360 degrees and drift.
+The first Leaux Racing Trikes prototype was created by Tyler for a sixth-grade science project.

-Joe Hadzicki and teen Tyler Hadzicki of San Diego, California, are the founders of Leaux Racing Trikes.
+The founders of Leaux Racing Trikes are Joe Hadzicki and teen Tyler Hadzicki of San Diego, California.
 Tyler was only 19 years old when he appears with his dad on Shark Tank.
 The three wheels are casters that are controlled by a handle in the back, that allows you to spin 360 degrees.

 Status: OUT OF BUSINESS

 More from Shark Tank

 Watch full episodes of shark tank online with Amazon Video

 Executive producer Mark Burnett and Sony Pictures TV and bring another season of the business-themed reality show Shark Tank where major investors, aka “sharks” pitch business ideas from contestants.
 The show is based on the Japanese reality show “Dragon’s Den.”